2002 World Cup Qualifiers (November 2000)

 Iran would start the return legs away at Saudi Arabia.

 The hosts began in offensive fashion and after 20 minutes, following Golmohammadi’s foul earned a penalty.
 The Saudies would convert score the ensuing shot and take the lead.
 Shortly before halftime Iran would equalize after Daei headed Mahdavikia’s cross into the net.
 Following the equalizer the Saudies increased their pressure and managed to score again with a shot from inside the box.
-With six minutes left, DInmohammadi took advantage of a mixup between two Saudi players to once again tie the game up, a result that would stand until the final whistle.
+With six minutes left, Dinmohammadi took advantage of a mixup between two Saudi players to once again tie the game up, a result that would stand until the final whistle.

 Following the game Blazevic declared Iran’s spot in the World Cup was assured and promised qualification.
 In Azadi against Thailand, a Karimi run and backheel gifted Nikbakht with a perfect opportunity to bury his shot and give Iran a 1-0 lead.